GIGABOOST.AI

 • The Approval Queue: You shouldn't send anything you haven't reviewed.
 Use a system that drafts the personalization but keeps you in the driver's seat for the final click.

+Narrative underwriting matters before a single email goes out because an investor spends an average of 134 seconds on a first-pass deck review—if your narrative has a logical gap, no CRM in the world can recover that first impression.
 An investor spends an average of 134 seconds on a first-pass deck review.
 If your narrative has a logical gap, the CRM you used to send it doesn't matter.

 • 8-Dimension AI Pitch Deck Review: Use AI to scan your deck for market-sizing logic and moat strength before a human sees it.